1. Ubiquiti UniFi UAP-AC-PRO – Overall Best Wireless Access Point

 - Needs proper ventilation to prevent overheating issue

-The second WAP device from TP-Link on our list of devices is the AC 750 WiFi Extender.
-It boasts a speed of 750 Mbps while covering an area of 1200 Sq.ft and simultaneously connecting 20 devices.
-It’s set up is easy: the smart indicator LED helps identify the ideal location.
+The second WAP device from TP-Link on our Wireless Access Point devices list is the AC 750 WiFi Extender.
+It boasts a speed of 750 Mbps while covering an area of 1200 Sq.ft and simultaneously connecting with up to 20 devices.
+Its setup is easy: the smart indicator LED helps identify the ideal location.
+And then the hardest thing you have to do is plug it in.
 The rest of the installation process takes barely 5 minutes.
 Just follow the instructions.
 Moreover, it’s OneMesh technology that lets you create a mesh network for seamless roaming.
-What’s more, with APS, Dual-band or tri-band range extender can dynamically select the best backhaul connection between 2.
-4/5G/5G2 to make sure that the RE to the router has the best connection possible, and in such way maintain a better overall WiFi performance.
+What’s more, APS, Dual-band, or tri-band range extender can dynamically select the best backhaul connection between 2.
+4/5G/5G2 to ensure that the RE to the router has the best connection possible, and in such a way, maintain a better overall WiFi performance.

 - Super easy to install